turian/sherlock-rest/README.md

 ## Motivation

-We wrote this because [sherlock-project/api](https://github.com/sherlock-project/api) is full of gaping security holes.
+We wrote this because [sherlock-project/api](https://github.com/sherlock-project/api) is full of gaping security holes:
+* not sanitizing input to subprocess
+* hard-coding the DJANGO_SECRET_KEY and never retrieving it from the environment With that said, this API does no authentication and is open.

 We had to make a few minor changes to `sherlock` to get it to work through Django: